tranquangvu/raicon/README.md

     ```

 ### Register handler class for target controller
-  - To run JS on a certain page, you register like this:
+  - To run JS on a certain page, you can register a handler like this:

     ```
       import Raicon from 'raicon';